Qiskit/qiskit-neko/README.md

 Due to its use for backwards compatibility testing there are strict requirements on how we run CI for qiskit-neko.
 The qiskit-neko repository itself will only run CI on released versions of upstream dependencies.
-This includes Qiskit itself and other qiskit projects that are included in the tests here.
+This includes Qiskit itself and other Qiskit projects that are included in the tests here.
 A test can not be added to qiskit-neko unless it will work with a released version of a Qiskit component.
 All Qiskit components that contain tests in qiskit-neko must run qiskit-neko in their CI (only the subset of tests which use that component)